 Massachusetts Power of Attorney Laws

-A durable POA allows someone to to help you with your financial matters if you ever become incapacitated—here's how to make one in Massachusetts.
+A durable POA allows someone to help you with your financial matters if you ever become incapacitated—here's how to make one in Massachusetts.

 Massachusetts Probate: An Overview